annaesvensson/yellow-help/1-en/contributing-guidelines.md

 Layout: default
 Theme: stockholm

+Let me know if you need more information.
 Thanks for your help.
 ```

 Reporting a bug:

 ```
-Call to undefined function detectTimezone()
+Title: Call to undefined function detectTimezone()

 Hello, I get the error message: Call to undefined function detectTimezone() in /var/www/website/system/extensions/fika.php.
 You can reproduce the bug